 Jen was working as an administrator at a women’s shelter when someone brought her the job posting for manager at Gilzean’s Creek.
 She was acutely aware of the need for housing, and wanted to work in the non-profit sector.
 It seemed like a good opportunity for more management level experience, but she soon realized there were things she needed to learn if she was going to be as effective as she wanted to be.
 In particular, she felt she could use more expertise in skills such as construction, repairs and legalities around maintenance.

 “As well, the co-op was approaching the end of mortgage, and I wanted to learn how I could support the board in planning for that.”

 Although some of her courses do not focus specifically on co-op housing, Jen has found that the information is still relevant to her job.
 “One course that deals with the building envelope, capital planning, and maintenance has opened my eyes to things we should be doing, or things we should be doing more often.”

 She feels her increased understanding and newfound confidence have a ripple effect into the co-op.
 “It’s easier to make decisions and make them more quickly when you have confidence.
 Financial forecasting has become really important, and I’m far better prepared now to plan ahead for the co-op’s success.”

 Jen hopes other managers apply for the scholarship.
 “Whether you’re new, or you have many years of experience, everything is always changing.
 What was considered best practice ten years ago might now be different.
 Keeping up to date in your education never hurts!”

-March 1, 2023 is the deadline to apply for a Management Scholarship.
+August 1, 2023 is the *new* deadline to apply for a Management Scholarship.